 Minted King George VI silver sixpence gift for a bride and the traditional 18th century sixpence bridal poem "Something Old, Something New, Something Borrowed, Something Blue and a Silver Sixpence in her Shoe".
 Presented in a handmade gift box with a blue satin ribbon.

-This item includes a 16 inch solid bronze tiny key necklace which symbolizes love and destiny.
+This item includes a 16 inch solid bronze tiny vintage key necklace which symbolizes love and destiny.
+The necklace is beautifully gift boxed ready for giving.

 Meaning: The sixpence coin is placed in the bride's left shoe on her wedding day.
 The tradition dates back to Victorian times, and is said to guarantee the couple health, fertility, happiness, wealth and wedded bliss.